 33 Legal solicitors are trained to be highly sensitive to our clients needs during these proceedings and to keep any trauma of these memories to an absolute minimum.

-For those who may be unaware of the CICA Claims Process or have just learned of it but are uncertain of the details, we have put together a short list of the most common steps in making an application to the Criminal Injuries Compensation Scheme.
+For those who may be unaware of the Criminal Injuries Compensation Scheme Claims Process or have just learned of it but are uncertain of the details, we have put together a short list of the most common steps in making an application to the Criminal Injuries Compensation Scheme.

 - Contact 33 Legal on 0161 711 1299 or complete the online contact form;

-- We will speak to you about the incident/abuse and give you our opinion as to the strength of your claim.
+- Our Criminal Injury Specialists will speak to you about the incident/abuse and give you our opinion as to the strength of your claim.

 - If we believe that the claim has good prospects of success we will offer you a No Win, No Fee Agreement.
 You sign the contract with us and we submit the Application on your behalf to the Criminal Injuries Compensation Scheme.

 - The Criminal Injuries Compensation Authority* (CICA) will then investigate the claim.
 They will contact any relevant parties but these will nearly always include:-

 - The Police – who will confirm the incident as reported to them and the outcome of any criminal investigation.